Edmond-Dantes/FullStackEngineerChallenge/README.md

 This is a partial solution to the [coding challenge](./docs/challenge-spec.md)

 ## High level description of design
 This web application allows employees to submit feedback toward each other's performance review.
-There are two main entry points of hte web app, an employee and an admin home.
+There are two main entry points of the web app, an employee and an admin home.

 ### Page routes
 - Employee